 So, God says here that the hasty person shall have poverty come upon him, and he will get into trouble.
 What does it mean to be hasty?

 On the internet the other day, I watched a short clip of Dave Ramsey talking about saving money.
-He stated that the average car payment in the US right now was about $500.00 per month.
+He stated that the average car payment in the US right now is about $500.00 per month.
 He stated that if you put that $500.00 per month into a good growth mutual fund from age 30 to 70 you would have $5.4 million.
 This is an example of steadily and faithfully applying the biblical principle of saving money.

 About 10 minutes later, I saw Robert Kiyosaki talk about how to become rich using other people’s money (OPM).
 Buy a cheap house, fix it up, have it reappraised for a higher value, take out part of the new equity to use as the down payment on another house and then rent the first one out.
 You do this over and over.
 He stated that the way to become wealthy is with DEBT!